 - There shall be a period of 15 days immediately following the contest judging during which any artist may make a plagiarism claim against the winning design.
 In the event any such claim is upheld by CDFW, the first runner-up shall be declared the winning design, subject to the same 15-day plagiarism claim period.

-- The winning artist may be required to make minor changes to his/her design in order to ensure that the artwork is suitable for reproduction as a stamp.
+- The winning artist may be required to make minor changes to his/her design to ensure that the artwork is suitable for reproduction as a stamp.

 - It is the responsibility of each entrant to obtain adequate property insurance for their contest submission.
 CDFW will not insure any contest entry and CDFW assumes no liability for any damage, loss or theft of any entry, before, during or after the judging event.